 (3) The subscriber must also mark in the appropriate boxes on the entry coupon —

-(a) whether the entry coupon is to be entered in Saturday lotto for one week or, subject to rule 8A, for 2, 5 or 10 consecutive weeks; and
+(a) whether the entry coupon is to be entered in Saturday lotto; and

 (b) whether the method of entry is a “systems” entry, being either a systems 4-5 or a systems 7-20, depending on the number of selected numbers in each completed game board.

+(3a) In addition to allowing an entry for a particular draw, the Commission may allow a Saturday lotto entry to be for 2, 5 or 10 consecutive weeks, and the subscriber must specify which of the allowed options he or she wishes to exercise.

 (4) An entry coupon —

 (a) must be marked by hand in blue ball point pen or pencil in accordance with the instructions on that entry coupon; and